 Generally, GST/HST registrants (other than charities) can claim input tax credits (ITCs) for the GST/HST paid or payable on purchases and expenses they make to provide zero-rated supplies.
 Special rules concerning ITCs apply to charities.
-For more information, see "Net tax calculation for charities" on page 19.
+For more information, see "Net tax calculation for charities," on page 21.
+If your supply of a particular property or service does not satisfy any exempting provisions, a zero-rating provision may nevertheless apply to zero-rate the supply.